The Fishermen at sea.

 In 1815 following the end of the war, Turner travels again to Europe.
 He also exhibits Dido Building Carthage at the National Gallery.

-In 1820 he moves to his new gallery in Queen Anne Street West.
+The following year in 1820 he moves to his new gallery in Queen Anne Street West.

 In 1825 he tours Holland, Germany and Belgium.
 It is in this year that he also loses his dear friend and patron Walter Fawkes